bjurgess/cf-ups-manager/README.md

 ```

 ### Manifest Requirements
-* Currently, a UPS must have a list of credentials associated with it
+* Currently, a UPS must either have credentials, route-service, or syslog configured
 * The name of the space ***must*** match the name of the space in cloud foundry
 * You must have your target set to the space you wish to deploy